US Cash Products-Harbor gasoline rallies on tight supply

 at 13.50 cents under the April RBOB futures contract on the

-NYMEX, but later fell back to end the day at 14.25 cents under,
+NYMEX, but later fell back to 14.00 cents under, down a quarter

 The unit finished restarting on Wednesday after bad weather